vmeetx/www-v2/src/constants/MarkdownFiles/posts/2025-07-01-gsoc-25-firepheonix-week04.md

 - **Challenge:** Was getting stressed about why am I not able to get the accuracy I need.
 **Solution:** Reverse engineered stuff.
 Thought on my own.
 Research on youtube- how do scanning algorithms actually work?
 - **Challenge:** Not being to see if my algorithm is accurate or not.
-**Solution:** Made it output the array in the format of a .png format instead of a simple console.log(array).
+**Solution:** Made it output the array in the format of a .webp format instead of a simple console.log(array).

 ---